Spanish Trotter: History

 Trotting races were held in the Balearic Islands from the latter part of the nineteenth century.
 Trotting horses were bred by putting local Mallorquín and Menorquín mares to imported stallions, usually of French Trotter or Orlov Trotter origin.
 Some Anglo-Norman mares and stallions were imported from France in about 1920.
 Breeding is now usually by artificial insemination with semen from French Trotter or American Standardbred stallions.

 A breeders' association, the Asociación de Criadores y Propietarios de Caballos Trotadores, was formed in 1970.
-A stud-book was started in 1980, and an official breed standard was approved in 2011.
+A stud-book was started in 1980, and an official breed standard was approved in 2011 by the Ministerio de Medio Ambiente y Medio Rural y Marino, as the Spanish ministry of agriculture was then called.